Skip to content

 What is Biodiversity Net Gain?

-Biodiversity Net Gain is an approach to development.
-It leaves the natural environment in a better state than beforehand.
+Biodiversity Net Gain is an approach to development that aims to leave biodiversity in a better state.

 It uses the ecological mitigation hierarchy with a biodiversity metric to measure the impact of development on biodiversity.

 Biodiversity Net Gain uses the DEFRA Biodiversity Metric to measure biodiversity in units.
-This allows planners and developers to speak the same language and facilitates mutual understanding in how development impacts on the natural world.
-Cornwall was one of the first councils in the UK to adopt a Biodiversity Net Gain policy at a local level.
+This allows planners and developers to share common information in respect to biodiversity.

 Key Information